Summary

 Why would it be any different today?

 Is that because kids are overconfident since they can get a demo up in 5 minutes using Cursor?
-Suddenly that justifies the need to smash their head down back to the ground... for being kids?
+Suddenly, that justifies the need to smash their head back down to the ground... for being kids?

 AI has nothing to do with this.